svc333/overview/compare-infra.md

 ## Compute differentiators
 {: #compare-compute}

-See the following table for the differences in compute between classic and VPC.
-The various differentiators are listed in the Category column, and the descriptions are listed in the Classic infrastructure and VPC infrastructure columns.
+See the following table for the compute differences between classic and VPC.

 | Category   |  Classic infrastructure   | VPC infrastructure |
 | ---------- | ------------------------- | ------------------ |